-Into the Artmosphere presents an on-ramp of opportunity for curators and artists to level-up their ecological intelligence, launch new projects, sell their work and get paid.
-Note: Ecological intelligence is genre-agnostic.
-Oika works with in any media or discipline (visual arts, storytelling, music, sculpture, conceptual, poetry, dance, digital, literary...).
+Into the Artmosphere presents an on-ramp of opportunity for curators and artists to level-up their ecological intelligence, launch new projects and potentially sell their work.
+Note: Ecological intelligence is genre-agnostic (visual arts, storytelling, music, sculpture, conceptual, poetry, dance, digital, literary...).

 Conversations are in English and participation is a prerequisite to take further steps with Oika (see below).